krother/Python3_Package_Examples/README.md

 © 2017 Dr. Kristian Rother (krother@academis.eu)

 The code is distributed under the conditions of the MIT License.
-See LICENSE.TXT for details.
+See :::file LICENSE.TXT for details.